TokenScript-Framework/papers/src/papers/smart-token-paper.md

 ## Envisioning the next-generation Web

 In consideration of the implications previously discussed, this paper proposes a conceptual framework for the next-generation Web.
-This envisioned Web is distinguished by the proliferation of ubiquitous trust anchors, which enable limitless and profound integrations across services and platforms.
+This envisioned Web is distinguished by the democratisation of ubiquitous trust anchors, which enable limitless and profound integrations across services and platforms.
 Such a web facilitates a user experience that surpasses the capabilities of the Web 2.0 era and drives innovation forward to enable types of sites and services that couldn't exist prior.

 Notably, this vision diverges from the popular concept of Web 3.0, which is characterised as an 'Internet of Value.'
 Instead, our focus is on the transformative potential of integrations made possible by accessible and universal trust anchors.

-# Smart Tokens: The New Trust Anchors
+# Smart Tokens: Democratising the New Trust Anchors

-The preceding chapter outlined a vision for a web populated by ubiquitous trust anchors.
+Building on the previous discussion, Smart Contract Tokens, defined in public blockchains such as Ethereum, exhibit certain characteristics that make them a suitable foundation for trust anchors.

 This chapter posits that these trust anchors should assume the form of tokens.
 We will explore why tokens are suitable as trust anchors, discuss the technical and layered design implications, and introduce a new design requirement for the type of tokens suitable for trust anchors: smart tokens.

 ## Token as the Trust Anchor